Guillermo Lasso: 2023

 A constitutional referendum was held on 5 February 2023, alongside the 2023 Ecuadorian local elections.
-Voters were asked to approve or reject a total of eight questions surrounding changes to the Constitution of Ecuador.
+Voters were asked to approve or reject a total of eight questions surrounding changes to the 2008 Constitution.
 Soon after the referendum, Reuters, Al Jazeera, CNN en Español and the Financial Times projected the failure of all eight of its proposals, with Lasso eventually conceding defeat.